JudahMantell/SceneForge-Docs/SceneForge-Docs/docs/gettingStarted.md

 ## Download the SceneForge Alpha
+Download the latest package [from the Github repo (under Releases)](https://github.com/MidnightCoffeeInc/SceneForge-Alpha-Test/releases).
+This will be a `.zip` archive.
+To run SceneForge, run the enclosed `.exe` file.
+Don't delete any other files in that directory.

-Download the latest `.exe` [from the Github repo (under Releases)](https://github.com/MidnightCoffeeInc/SceneForge-Alpha-Test/releases) You can also download the `Source Code.zip` which contains a simple example project.
+You can also download the `Source Code.zip` which contains a simple example project.
 The `Source Code.zip` file does not contain the source code to the application--only the example project, which includes a few 3D Models and textures.
 **Steam/SteamVR must be running when opening the application.**

-**Please Note:** Sometimes Windows' Threat Detector will falsely label the `.exe` as a threat.
-This is simply because of the way the application is zipped into a single executable, rather than a folder of many files.
-If this does happen, click the Defender notification and "Allow" Windows to recognize the file.
-Additionally, because of the "Self-Extracting" (SFX) nature of the application, it might take a second to load after being double clicked.
-This is normal and will be resolved in future releases.

-**Please note** that the downloadable application expires after ten days to limit sharing.
-If you know anyone who would be interested in testing, or would like to continue using SceneForge, please reach out at <MidnightCoffeeInc@Gmail.com>.

 ## A Note on Application Performance
 Because SceneForge is a creative application, performance (and subsequently framerate) is dependant on what you build.
 The more objects/polygons/tris in the scene, the higher the risk of frames dropping.
 Same goes for lights.